ForNeVeR/strafesharp/Readme.md

 ### Prerequisites

-To build the library, you need to install crossplatform [.NET Core SDK][dotnet] 2.0+.
+To build the library, you need to install cross-platform [.NET Core SDK][dotnet] 3.1+.

 ### Building